scrapinghub/andi/README.rst

 Annotated
 ---------

-On Python 3.9+ ``Annotated`` type annotations can be used to attach arbitrary metadata that will be preserved in the plan.
+``Annotated`` type annotations can be used to attach arbitrary metadata that will be preserved in the plan.
 Occurrences of the same type annotated with different metadata will not be considered duplicates.
-For
-example:
+For example:

 .. code-block:: python